Labor leader, socialist, and five-time presidential candidate Eugene V. Debs (1855–1926) had a twofold relationship with the First Amendment.

-In 1918 Debs was convicted of giving a speech at Canton, Ohio, that “caused and incited and attempted to cause and incite insubordination, disloyalty, mutiny and refusal of duty in the military and naval forces of the United States and with intent so to do [he] delivered, to an assembly of people, a public speech.”
+In 1918, Debs was convicted of giving a speech at Canton, Ohio, against participating in World War I that “caused and incited and attempted to cause and incite insubordination, disloyalty, mutiny and refusal of duty in the military and naval forces of the United States and with intent so to do [he] delivered, to an assembly of people, a public speech.”

+Debs lost his appeal to the Supreme Court in Debs v.
+United States (1919).
 Writing for the unanimous Supreme Court, Justice Oliver Wendell Holmes Jr. criticized Debs for speaking favorably of imprisoned persons who had been convicted of sedition and other war-related crimes.
-After a detailed discussion of the content of the speech—including Debs’s comment that he was unable to speak his mind due to restrictions on permissible speech, which Holmes viewed as Debs “intimating to his hearers that they might infer that he meant more”—Holmes affirmed Debs’s conviction.
+After a detailed discussion of the content of the speech—including Debs’ comment that he was unable to speak his mind due to restrictions on permissible speech, which Holmes viewed as Debs “intimating to his hearers that they might infer that he meant more” — Holmes affirmed Debs’ conviction.

-The Debs decision was handed down one week after the Court upheld the 1917 and 1918 Espionage and Sedition Acts in Holmes’s famous decision in Schenck v.
+The Debs decision was handed down one week after the Supreme Court upheld the 1917 and 1918 Espionage and Sedition Acts in Holmes’ famous decision in Schenck v.
 United States (1919), which introduced the “clear and present danger test.”
-In Debs, however, the Court did not consider whether Debs’s speech posed a “clear and present danger.”
+In Debs, however, the Supreme Court did not consider whether Debs’s speech posed a “clear and present danger.”